Skip to main content

 Redraw

 Redraw is a 2D graphics library built on top of WebGPU.
-It supports variable strokes, colors along paths, phyically based renderings.
-An important feature of Redraw is vector feathering which allows fast blurs that don't require any rasterization step.
+It supports variable strokes, colors along paths, and physically based renderings.
+An important feature of Redraw is vector feathering, which allows fast blurs that don't require any rasterization step.
 This enables use-cases such as analytical motion blur or fast backdrop filters.

-At the heart of the library is the ability to set TypeScript functions for the stroke and color of the paths.
-For instance in the example below we set a variable stroke value to the path.
+At the heart of the library is the ability to write TypeScript functions for the stroke and color of your shapes.
+These functions are compiled to WGSL at build time and executed on the GPU.
+For instance, in the example below we define a variable stroke width for a path:

-// StrokeWidth is a function compiled and executed on GPU
+// A strokeWidth function is compiled and executed on the GPU.

-// For instance the arclength of the path (ctx.t) or its tangent (ctx.tan)
+// the normalized arc length of the path (ctx.t) or its tangent (ctx.tan).

 "use gpu";